Hello everyone, I’m Haruyuki Tago, Edge Evangelist at HACARUS Tokyo R&D Center.

 Figure 5 shows the Microchip product lineup.In addition to the above table, PolarFire SoC was announced in 2020 .
 PolarFire’s built-in CPU core was softcore RISC-V (32bit, 100-125MHz operation, using 10kLE), but in PolarFire SoC, hardcore RISC-V’s SiFive 64-bit multi-CPU cluster (4 + 1core, maximum 667MHz operation) is installed.

-Linux runs in a configurable secure IoT system .
+A secure IoT system can be configured on Linux.
 Comparing the power consumption required to obtain the CoreMark value of 6500, it is less than half that of the CPU cores used by competitors.
 The development tool is Libero SoC FPGA Design Flow, and the evaluation kit has been released.

 FPGA wiring method